 Life Cycle

 Turkeys flock in winter.
 In spring, male turkeys (toms) begin gobbling to announce themselves to males and to attract females.
 Males perform elaborate strutting displays for females, spreading their tails like a peacock and puffing out their feathers.
 After mating, females care for the young alone, creating shallow nests on the ground.
 They lay about 10–14 eggs over a period of days, then incubate them for about a month.
-The precocial young are able to leave the nest within a day of hatching.
+Like the young of chickens, the young of wild turkeys are precocial: covered with down and relatively well-developed after hatching.
+They are able to leave the nest within a day of hatching.

 Human Connections